Fermi Aperture

 Auto-censor kids’ books for comedy

 This project takes children stories and adds “unnecessary censorship” for comedic effect.
-The idea is simple: pick a few words or phrases and replace them with black bars or symbols, as if the text contained something explicit, even when it does not.
+Automatically pick a few words or phrases and replace them with black bars or symbols, as if the text contained something explicit, even when it does not.

 Example:

-“The princess sang happily in the forest.” becomes “The princess ███ happily in the forest.”
+“The princess sang to the frog happily in the forest.” becomes “The princess ██████ the frog happily in the forest.”

-The selection logic aims for words that keep the sentence readable while creating plausible double meanings.
 It is basically a small algorithmic prank: the story reads normally until a censored block appears, then your imagination does the rest.
-The vibe is close to “This Week in Unnecessary Censorship” (Jimmy Kimmel) and the broader unnecessary censorship meme.
+It’s adjacent to “This Week in Unnecessary Censorship” (Jimmy Kimmel) and the broader unnecessary censorship meme… although I didn’t find these until searching to see if anybody else had this app already.